jina-ai/executor-spellchecker/README.md

 # SpellChecker

-A simple spelling corrector that generates candidates on mispelled words and leverages a language model for ranking candidates.
-To speed up the candidate generation process, a [BKTree](https://en.wikipedia.org/wiki/BK-tree)  is used to search in the space of possible words K edit distance computations away from a mispelled word.
+A simple spelling corrector that generates candidates on misspelled words and leverages a language model for ranking candidates.
+To speed up the candidate generation process, a [BKTree](https://en.wikipedia.org/wiki/BK-tree)  is used to search in the space of possible words K edit distance computations away from a misspelled word.

 ## Basic usage